DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "If cryptids are trespassing the territories of other countries..."

 Reiren made a grimace.
-While the elven shrine maiden was lost in thought, Jeanne's voice could be heard from the radio.
+While the elven shrine maiden was lost in thought looking for words, Jeanne's voice came in from the radio.

-_TL TODO:_ `エルフの巫女が返事を探しあぐねている間に、通信機を経由してジャンヌの声が。` First part is a bit confusing, mostly because of `探しあぐねている`

 [Kai, how is it?]